wchen258/lauterbach-log/Embedded_Linux_debug.md

+Lauterbach is capable of debugging an embedded linux running on a development board.
+This is a guideline on how to set up.
+It's recommended to go through the run_demo session before setting the linux debug, as we will use some terminologies and conventions from that session.

+## Quick start

+### Requirements

+Below is a sequence of setting up an embedded Linux debug session.
+We will use SDcard boot and use the linux on the same SDcard.
+You might want to use Xilinx Embedded Linux Build flows, the [PetaLinux](https://www.xilinx.com/products/design-tools/embedded-software/petalinux-sdk.html#tools) to faciliate the process.

+Again, we are working on zcu102

+### Hardware setting

+Use the plain JTAG debugger (do not connect with the trace debugger).
+Insert the SDcard, and toggle the SW6 to put the board into SDK boot mode.

 ## Linux Awareness

 Awareness means the debugger need to be aware the existence of the Linux Kernel.
 To enable this, the Linux has to be compiled with certain configuration.